Browse Templates Explore the Product Try It Free

 What's more, monitoring your churn rate allows you to measure the success of retention strategies you're implementing.
 By tracking changes in your churn rate over time, you can determine if these are effective or if adjustments need to be made.

-To determine your churn rate, start by defining the time frame for which you want to measure it.
+To conduct a churn analysis, start by defining the time frame for which you want to measure it.
 This could be monthly, quarterly, or annually, depending on what makes sense for your business.

 Next, count the number of customers at the beginning of the chosen time frame.
 Then, track how many customers have canceled their subscriptions or stopped using your product during that same period.